25-year-old man shot, killed in the city's Mantua section: Police

+PHILADELPHIA (WPVI) -- As Philadelphia's homicide total approaches 100 victims for the year, officials and concerned community members gathered to discuss solutions for the city's gun violence crisis.

-PHILADELPHIA (WPVI) -- Philadelphia police are investigating a homicide in the city's Mantua section.
+A man was shot and killed on the 600 block of North 34th Street in the city's Mantua section.

-The incident happened on Saturday just before 6 p.m. on the corner of 34th and Wallace streets.
+The shooting happened Saturday just before 6 p.m. on the corner of 34th and Wallace streets.

 Police say a 25-year-old man was shot in the head.